Using Google Tools for Keyword Research

 Google has numerous tools available for web authors to do research about topics.
-In this article I will discuss three, namely the Google Keywords tool box, Google Trends and Google Correlate.
-Although many web authors now consider Google's keyword tool box as becoming somewhat irrelevant, it could still be used as a starting point to identify topics in demand on the Internet.
+In this article I will highlight three, namely Google Keywords, Google Trends and Google Correlate.
+Many web authors still consider Google's keyword tool box as the starting point to identify search phrases in demand on the Internet but there are also other helpful tools available.

 Steps to establish how in relevant your Topic is